 Once they have recovered the glaive, Colwyn and Yynr set out to find the Black Fortress and free Princess Lyssa.
-In the process, they gather a ragtag band of bandits (pictured below), including a heroic Cyclops and a young boy who can shape-shift into various animal forms at will.
+In the process, they gather a ragtag band of bandits (pictured below), including a heroic Cyclops (Bresslaw) and a young boy who can shape-shift into various animal forms at will.

 Screenwriter Stanford Sherman, who would later write The Ice Pirates, brought a pleasing fairy-tale style to the story, and director Peter Yates used the flair for action he developed making films like Bullitt (1968) to draw maximum thrills from the battle scenes.